corneyc/Project-3/README.md

 :white_check_mark:  Postman

-I have already installed, set up, configured, and used each of these during our lessons in this course.
+I have `installed`, `set up`, `configured`, and used each of these during our lessons in this course.
 In this project I will apply all of them together, and demonstrate all of the skills and concepts I’ve learned with these tools in one project.

 ## Project Steps
 Please complete the following steps for this project: